Global & Emerging Markets Value Investing

 Brazil: Commodity Leverage with Currency Risk

-The bull case for Brazil: Cheap valuations relative to ROIC (Itau achieves 12-15% ROIC), strong dividend coverage, Real potentially oversold.
-The bear case: Commodity cycle dependency, fiscal deficit concerns, political uncertainty around 2026 election.
-Entry point: When Real has depreciated 25%+ and equity valuations are 15%+ below historical, the risk/reward is attractive.
+Bull case: Cheap valuations relative to ROIC (Itau achieves 12-15%), strong dividend coverage, potentially oversold Real.
+Bear case: Commodity cycle dependency, fiscal deficit, political uncertainty around the 2026 election.
+Entry point: Real down 25%+ and equity valuations 15%+ below historical.

 India: Growth Without the Valuation

-The bull case for India: Demographic dividend (300M+ young workers), rural consumption growth (2-3% of Indian population entering middle class annually), tech talent, FDI attraction.
-The bear case: Valuation premium embedded, currency risk (Rupee can be volatile), bureaucratic/regulatory surprises.
-Entry point: When Indian equities underperform global benchmarks 15%+ and analysts become pessimistic (2008, 2020, 2022), conviction investing in India's long-term narrative can generate alpha.
+Bull case: Demographic dividend (300M+ young workers), rural consumption growth (2-3% of population entering the middle class annually), tech talent, FDI attraction.
+Bear case: Embedded valuation premium, rupee volatility, bureaucratic and regulatory surprises.
+Entry point: Indian equities underperform global benchmarks by 15%+ and analysts turn pessimistic (2008, 2020, 2022).

 China: Data Quality and Political Risk

-China is complex because accounting quality is variable and political risk is substantial.
+China is complex.
+Accounting quality varies and political risk is substantial.
 Alibaba ($BABA, $200B market cap) trades at 12-15x earnings despite 15%+ ROE and reasonable growth.
 Why?
-Investors are applying large political risk discount-concerns about government regulation (antitrust actions on tech, data privacy), capital flow controls, and policy reversals.
-The company is financially strong, but investor confidence is low.
+Investors apply a large political risk discount - antitrust actions on tech, data privacy concerns, capital flow controls, and policy reversals.
+The company is financially strong.
+Investor confidence is low.

 South Korea: Chaebol Conglomerates and Valuation Discounts

-Samsung ($005930.KS, $350B market cap) is a global champion in semiconductors, displays, batteries.
-Yet it trades at 8-10x earnings (vs. 25x for TSMC, a superior competitor).
+Samsung ($005930.KS, $350B market cap) is a global champion in semiconductors, displays, and batteries.
+Yet it trades at 8-10x earnings vs. 25x for TSMC.
 Why?
-Chaebol structure (Samsung Electronics, Samsung SDI, Samsung C&T under Samsung Group holding company) creates accounting complexity and regulatory risk (government pressure on chaebols to restructure).
-Investors apply conglomerate discount despite superior fundamentals.
+The chaebol structure - Samsung Electronics, Samsung SDI, and Samsung C&T under Samsung Group - creates accounting complexity and restructuring risk.
+Investors apply a conglomerate discount despite superior fundamentals.

 Japan: Deflation Trap and Value Hibernation

-Japan has 30+ years of low growth and deflation, yet valuations remain reasonable (12-15x earnings on the Nikkei 225).
+Japan has 30+ years of low growth and deflation, yet valuations remain reasonable at 12-15x earnings on the Nikkei 225.
 Why?
-Defensive characteristics (low leverage, high dividend yields, defensive industries like utilities and food).
-Abenomics (2013+) attempted to escape deflation through monetary stimulus, but 2022+ rate hikes have compressed equity valuations.
+Defensive characteristics - low leverage, high dividend yields, defensive industries (utilities, food).
+Abenomics (2013+) tried to escape deflation through monetary stimulus.
+Rate hikes since 2022 have compressed equity valuations.

-Japan offers value opportunities for patient investors who believe Abenomics will eventually succeed (ending 30-year deflation).
-A Japanese company with 3% dividend yield and stable 10% ROIC might be worth 12x earnings in nominal terms but should be worth 15x earnings in real terms if inflation normalizes to 2%.
+Japan offers value for patient investors who believe Abenomics will eventually end 30-year deflation.
+A Japanese company with a 3% dividend yield and stable 10% ROIC is worth 12x earnings in nominal terms.
+If inflation normalizes to 2%, it is worth 15x in real terms.
 This is a very long-term thesis.

-Emerging Market Alpha = Fundamental Quality + Currency/Political Trough + Information Asymmetry Don't buy emerging market stocks because they're cheap.
-Buy them because they're cheap, the currency is oversold, political/regulatory risks are overpriced by markets, and information asymmetry means hidden fundamental strength.
+Emerging Market Alpha = Fundamental Quality + Currency/Political Trough + Information Asymmetry Do not buy emerging market stocks just because they are cheap.
+Buy them when they are cheap, the currency is oversold, political and regulatory risks are overpriced, and information asymmetry hides fundamental strength.
 This requires deep research and conviction.
-It's not for passive investors.
+It is not for passive investors.

 Information Asymmetry: Researching Companies with Limited English Disclosure